 - Margosa or Neem leaves: Leaves of the Neem or Margosa tree possess excellent anti-inflammatory and antiseptic natures.
 These help in suppressing the itching and inflammatory symptoms of heat rashes.
 You can follow any of the following ways to use Neem leaves for treating your heat rashes:

 - Rinse a handful of Neem leaves and grind them into a fine paste.
-Apply this paste on the affected areas of your skin and allow it to air dry.
+Apply this paste to the affected areas of your skin and allow it to air dry.
 Wash off using cool tap water.
 Do this once every day for a week’s time.

 - Make a Neem leaves concoction by boiling a handful of the leaves in 200 ml of water for twenty minutes.
 Filter the solution, cool it, dampen a cotton swab in this, and place it on the affected parts of your skin for a period of 5 to 10 mins.
 This should be done four to five times a day for a period of 1 week.

 - Make a paste of a handful of Neem leaves, and add half a cup of gram flour to it.
 Add in some water to make it into a smooth paste.
-Apply this on the affected area and let it dry on its own.
+Apply this to the affected area and let it dry on its own.
 Now rinse off with cool tap water.
 Do this for a week’s time.

 2. Other Home Remedies

 In most cases, heat rashes resolve by themselves without medical treatment within a day or two, after the switching of the atmospheric temperature to a cooler one.
-Below listed are some ways on how to get rid of a heat rash:
+Below listed are some ways how to get rid of a heat rash:

 - Cool your skin using an ice pack: